sandboxie-plus/sandboxie-docs/docs/Content/UseFileImage.md

 _UseFileImage_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md) (introduced in v1.11.0 / 5.66.0) that replaces the standard file system storage with a file-backed virtual disk image as the sandbox root directory.

+> [!WARNING]
-> **Warning:** Configure this setting on a per-sandbox basis.
+> Configure this setting on a per-sandbox basis.
 Applying it globally will force all sandboxes to use file images, which may break existing sandboxes that rely on standard file system storage or cause compatibility issues with non-encrypted sandbox configurations.

+> [!NOTE]
-> **Note:** This setting requires an active advanced [supporter certificate](https://sandboxie-plus.com/supporter-certificate/).
+> This setting requires an active advanced [supporter certificate](https://sandboxie-plus.com/supporter-certificate/).

 ## Prerequisites